 - Common surgical procedures - cataract/IOL, glaucoma, YAG and argon/dye laser, scleral buckle, vitrectomy, etc.

-By August 1 of each academic year, the Eye Chief Residents have arranged operating room in-services with the Eye OR Head Nurse at all sites to familiarize all residents with the following procedures and equipment:
+Before the fall of each academic year, the Eye Chief Residents have arranged operating room in-services with the Eye OR Head Nurse at all sites to familiarize all residents with the following procedures and equipment:

 - Location of all OR facilities - PACU, Eye OR's, Perioperative Care, lockers, lounges, etc.